 Games: Wack-a-mole game and a tunnel for the kids to "burrow" in.

-Set up a flood light against a wall with large paper taped up.
+Science Experiments: Set up a flood light against a wall with large paper taped up.
 Have each child sit in a chair in front of it while an adult or another child traces their shadowed silhouette.
 Last year we didn't really have enough darkness to make this as efficient as I would have liked; this year we'll be in my basement so it should work much better.

 We also categorized animals that live or sleep below ground and above ground.
 For each animal that I had printed and cut out, I had the kids guess whether they thought it was an animal that slept above ground or underground.
 It was fun.